JuliaLang/julia/doc/src/manual/multi-threading.md

 It is very important that the called function does not call back into Julia, as it will segfault.

 `@threadcall` may be removed/changed in future versions of Julia.

+## Caveats

+At this time, most operations in the Julia runtime and standard libraries can be used in a thread-safe manner, if the user code is data-race free.
+However, in some areas work on stabilizing thread support is ongoing.
+Multi-threaded programming has many inherent difficulties, and if a program using threads exhibits unusual or undesirable behavior (e.g. crashes or mysterious results), thread interactions should typically be suspected first.

+There are a few specific limitations and warnings to be aware of when using threads in Julia:

+  * Base collection types require manual locking if used simultaneously by multiple threads where at least one thread modifies the collection (common examples include `push!` on arrays, or inserting items into a `Dict`).
+  * After a task starts running on a certain thread (e.g. via `@spawn`), it will always be restarted on the same thread after blocking.
+In the future this limitation will be removed, and tasks will migrate between threads.
+  * `@threads` currently uses a static schedule, using all threads and assigning equal iteration counts to each.
+In the future the default schedule is likely to change to be dynamic.
+  * The schedule used by `@spawn` is nondeterministic and should not be relied on.
+  * Compute-bound, non-memory-allocating tasks can prevent garbage collection from running in other threads that are allocating memory.
+In these cases it may be necessary to insert a manual call to `GC.safepoint()` to allow GC to run.
+    This limitation will be removed in the future.
+  * Avoid using finalizers in conjunction with threads, particularly if they operate on objects shared by multiple threads.
+  * Avoid running top-level operations, e.g. `include`, or `eval` of type, method, and module definitions in parallel.